 Whenever we eat citrus fruits, we are so accustomed to just throwing out the peels afterwards.
-However, did you know that instead of tossing them you can actually use them to produce wonderful results in you garden?
-Whether it’s oranges or lemons, citrus peels can help your soil and crops in ways you never thought possible.
-Learn more below:
+However, did you know that instead of tossing them you can actually use them to produce wonderful results in your garden?
+Whether it’s oranges or lemons, there are numerous citrus peel uses that can help your soil and crops in ways you never thought possible.
+Learn more below.

 1. Compost Your Citrus Peels